NelsonBittencourt/excel_to_dataframe/README.md

 # excel_to_pandas
-C++ Library to convert Excel worksheets pandas dataframe
+C++ Library to convert Excel worksheets to pandas dataframes.

+# Performance:

+# How it works:

+# My site:

+# More